 A 65-year-old man with a past medical history of coronary artery disease, hypertension, and dyslipidemia underwent stenting of his left superficial femoral artery 3 years ago before presenting to our institution.
 He presented to the clinic with claudication of his left leg after walking < 200 yards.
 His ankle-brachial index was 0.72, and duplex ultrasound of the left leg showed a > 70% ISR lesion in the distal SFA.
 Diagnostic angiography confirmed this finding (Figure 1).
-After successfully crossing the lesion and recognizing that ISR lesions may have a
+After successfully crossing the lesion and recognizing that ISR lesions may have a thrombotic component, a 2.3-mm Turbo-Power

-Turbo-Power Excimer Laser Atherectomy for Treatment of a De Novo Lesion in the SFA included metformin, metoprolol, losartan, atorvastatin, and insulin.
+Turbo-Power Excimer Laser Atherectomy for Treatment of a De Novo Lesion in the SFA and prior cigarette smoking.
+Medications included metformin, metoprolol, losartan, atorvastatin, and insulin.
 Angiography revealed peripheral artery disease with critical stenosis of the midsegment of the right superficial femoral artery (SFA), as well as moderate stenosis of the tibioperoneal trunk and the anterior tibial artery.